 What do we understand by this concept?
 Well, it’s three things in one, each with its weight.

 Primarily, it refers to Apple-designed chips and the company’s first ARM-based SoCs (systems on a chip) for Macs called M1.
 They are intended to replace the lineup of Core processors.
 Some people would mean specific devices with the said processor: Mac mini, as well as MacBook Pro 13 and MacBook Air, both Late 2020.
-The third possible denomination builds upon the latest operating system, macOS Big Sur.
+The third possible denomination builds upon the macOS Big Sur and newer.
 In this case, Apple silicon should be viewed as a hardware + software combination designed for ultimate speed and performance.

 The overarching characteristic here is a transition to the arm64 architecture.
 This is right up BellSoft’s alley — we’ve been exploring this technology for many years (read more in my article for Java Magazine, Sep/Oct 2018).
 Its key difference between ARM and x86 CPUs is in their methods for building instruction set architectures (ISAs): CISC and RISC.
 While the first design, Complex Instruction Set Computing, focuses on complicated instructions to encode more than one operation, RISC (Reduced Instruction Set Computing) based one uses fixed-length instructions, each performing a single operation.
 Thus, ARM is optimal for mobile devices, and x86 is perfect for desktops.
-Or the things have been like this, for the longest time.
+But everything is changing.

 When arm64 moves to desktops, it shows significant advantages: